Website sustainable UX improvements

 I also made the following improvements to my entire site:

-– Switched to green hosting—I also looked into switching Green Hosting—green hosting providers use renewable energy of carbon offsets to minimise the energy used for hosting sites.
-After analysing options, I found not many Green Host providers used pure renewable energy, I choose Green Geeks which suited my budget.
+Green hosting providers use renewable energy and/or carbon offsets.
+I found not many Green Host providers used pure renewable energy, so I choose Green Geeks which suited my budget.

-These above sustainable design changes resulted in the following improvements.
+The above sustainable design changes resulted in the following sustainability impacts:

 CARBON OUTPUT